sthefcruz18/sthefcruz18/README.md

 **SthefCruz18/SthefCruz18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:-->

 # Olá!
-Eu sou Sthefany Cruz 👋
+Eu sou Sthefany Cruz 👋 Analista de Dados em formação 📈

 ##
 <div align="center">